Applying for CPT

-- Identify a faculty member who will serve as your “CPT-IS Supervisor.”
-Your CPT-IS Supervisor’s area of work and specialization should substantially overlap with your proposed internship work.
+2. Identify a faculty member who will serve as your CPT Supervisor.
+Your supervisor’s area of work and specialization should substantially overlap with your proposed internship work.
+Typically this person is the masters student’s program director or PhD student’s advisor.
+However, it can be another faculty member as well in that student’s department/program.

 - Describe how the employment is an integral part of your studies.